eBayClassifiedsGroup/reference-client-move/README.md

 ## Intended Audience

-If you are planning to integrate with eCG Motors Vertical (MoVe) and are interested in technical details around API usage, this project is for you.
+If you are planning to integrate with eCG Motors Vertical (MoVe) and are interested in technical details around Listing API usage, this project is for you.

 ## How To Use This